The Healthful Ideas

 • 📖 Recipe

-• Cheaper than Starbucks - This probably comes as no surprise but making your morning lattes at home is much cheaper than buying them at a coffee shop!
-Your favorite coffee shop also probably always uses the same beans but at home, you can buy different kinds and change it up every day!
+More budget-friendly - This probably comes as no surprise, but making your morning lattes at home is much cheaper than getting them at a coffee shop!
+The syrup is easy to batch and freezer-friendly!

 Milk being poured into a Starbucks cup with iced shaken espresso.

-• Oat milk - There are a lot of oat milks on the market today.
-I try to use the ones that say barista on them because they froth the best (Earth's Own Barista is my favorite).
-This drink doesn't need any frothing so any oat milk will do but the barista ones usually tend to be creamier.
-An oat creamer also does works here (Elmhurst is my fav).
+• Oat milk - Use your favorite oat milk, whole milk, or any other non-dairy milk (Earth's Own Barista Oat milk is my favorite).
+The milk doesn't need any frothing for this recipe, so any oat milk will do, but the barista ones tend to be creamier.
+An oat creamer also works here (Elmhurst is my favorite).

 Brown sugar, water, oat milk, espresso beans, and vanilla extract laid out on a metal background.